-Why you must have a great voicemail greeting
+Why you must have a great professional voicemail greeting

-Why is it ESSENTIAL for job seekers to have a professional great voicemail greeting?
+Why is it ESSENTIAL for job seekers and professionals to have a great voicemail greeting?

 I was recently giving a presentation to a group of students studying their Masters of Business Administration (MBA).
-I was talking about how important a professional sounding great voicemail greeting is when another presenter who was a recruiter from a large global company put up her hand to add to my comments.
+I was talking to the students about how important it is to have a professional sounding, great voicemail greeting when another presenter who was a recruiter from a large global company put up her hand to add to my comments.